 I would like to request a duplicate I-20.
 How do I make that request?

-If you want the duplicate I-20 mailed through the U.S. Postal Service to a specific address, send your request to ISSOProspective@utdallas.edu and include the address you want it mailed.
+Submit the Initial/Transfer I-20 Reprint eForm in iComet, under the “New Admit: F-1 Student” group.
+If you want the duplicate I-20 mailed through the U.S. Postal Service, send your request to [email protected] and include the address you want it mailed.
 If you want the duplicate I-20 sent through express mail, follow the instructions in the ISSO Express Mail webpage to set up the request.
 You will be responsible for payment.

 Can you send me an electronic copy of my I-20?

 Due to information security concerns, we are not able to send electronic copies of I-20s.
 You may order express mail services to obtain your I-20 faster.

 By mistake I requested an express mail order from The University of Dallas (not the University of Texas at Dallas)?
 How can I transfer my express mail order?